Vojvodina: Ottoman rule

-After the defeat of the Kingdom of Hungary at Mohács by the Ottoman Empire, the region fell into a period of anarchy and civil wars.
+Following the defeat of the Kingdom of Hungary at Mohács by the Ottoman Empire, the region fell into a period of anarchy and civil wars.
 In 1526, Jovan Nenad, a leader of Serb mercenaries, established his rule in Bačka, northern Banat, and a small part of Syrmia.
 He created an ephemeral independent state, with Subotica as its capital.

 At the peak of his power, Jovan Nenad proclaimed himself Serbian Emperor.
 Taking advantage of the extremely confused military and political situation, the Hungarian noblemen from the region joined forces against him and defeated the Serbian troops in 1527.
-Jovan Nenad was assassinated and his state collapsed.
-After the fall of his state, the supreme military commander of Jovan Nenad's army, Radoslav Čelnik, established his own temporary state in the region of Syrmia, where he ruled as Ottoman vassal.
+Jovan Nenad was assassinated, and his state collapsed.
+After the fall of his state, the supreme military commander of Jovan Nenad's army, Radoslav Čelnik, established his own temporary state in the region of Syrmia, where he ruled as an Ottoman vassal.

-A few decades later, the whole region was added to the Ottoman Empire, which ruled over it until the end of the 17th and the first half of the 18th century, when it was incorporated into the Habsburg monarchy.
-The Treaty of Karlowitz of 1699, between Holy League and Ottoman Empire, marked the withdrawal of the Ottoman forces from Central Europe, and the supremacy of the Habsburg monarchy in that part of the European continent.
-According to the treaty, the western part of Vojvodina passed to Habsburgs while the eastern part (eastern Syrmia and Temeşvar Eyalet) remained in Ottoman hands until Austrian conquest in 1716.
+A few decades later, the entire region was incorporated into the Ottoman Empire, which ruled over it until the end of the 17th and the first half of the 18th century, when it was incorporated into the Habsburg monarchy.
+The Treaty of Karlowitz of 1699, between the Holy League and Ottoman Empire, marked the withdrawal of the Ottoman forces from Central Europe and the supremacy of the Habsburg monarchy in that part of the European continent.
+According to the treaty, the western part of Vojvodina passed to the Habsburgs while the eastern part (eastern Syrmia and Temeşvar Eyalet) remained in Ottoman hands until the Austrian conquest in 1716.
 This new border change was ratified by the Treaty of Passarowitz in 1718.